zcash/zcash/doc/README.md

-Zcash Core 1.0.0-rc1
+DeepWebCash Core 1.0.0-rc1
 ====================

-[Zcash](https://z.cash/) is the Zcash client.
-It downloads and stores the entire history of Zcash transactions; depending on the speed of your computer and network connection, the synchronization process could take a day or more once the blockchain has reached a significant size.
+[DeepWebCash](https://z.cash/) is the DeepWebCash client.
+It downloads and stores the entire history of DeepWebCash transactions; depending on the speed of your computer and network connection, the synchronization process could take a day or more once the blockchain has reached a significant size.

 ### Need Help?

-* See the documentation at the [Zcash Wiki](https://github.com/dwcash/dwcash/wiki) for help and more information.
+* See the documentation at the [DeepWebCash Wiki](https://github.com/dwcash/dwcash/wiki) for help and more information.
 NOTE: Other documentation in this directory may be out of date and inaccurate.
-* Ask for help on the [Zcash](https://forum.z.cash/) forums.
+* Ask for help on the [DeepWebCash](https://forum.z.cash/) forums.

 Building
 --------

-Build Zcash along with most dependencies from source by running ./zcutil/build.sh.
+Build DeepWebCash along with most dependencies from source by running ./zcutil/build.sh.
 Currently only Linux is supported.

 License
 ---------------------